 What is genital psoriasis?

-As the term suggests, genital psoriasis is psoriasis in the genital area.
+As the term suggests, genital psoriasis (GenPs) is psoriasis in the genital area.
 Sometimes this can be the only area affected.
+Genital psoriasis affects approximately 63% of people with psoriasis at least once in their lifetime.
 The presentation will vary according to the site involved and may range from plaques on the external genitalia to fissures in between the buttocks.
 Usually, genital psoriasis does not resemble the thick, red, scaly plaques seen in other areas.
 It appears as bright red, shiny patches of skin, often with no scale on top.
 The reason for this is that the affected sites are usually covered, which helps the lesions to retain moisture and therefore appear redder and less scaly.

 All age groups may be affected by genital psoriasis, including babies.
 Involvement of the genital area in this age group is often described as nappy psoriasis, which may appear very red and can be alarming to parents, who need reassuring that this is usually not a painful condition.

 - The pubic region – a common site of genital psoriasis, which can be treated in the same way as scalp psoriasis, but be aware that the skin in this area is likely to be more sensitive than on the scalp.

 - Upper thighs – psoriasis on the upper thighs is likely to appear as small round patches, which are red and scaly.
 Any psoriasis between the thighs can become more easily irritated by the friction caused by thighs rubbing together when you’re moving.
 Reducing the friction between your legs will relieve sweatiness and irritation.
 Liberal use of emollients will help with this particular problem.